-Smart sensors that will help build a detailed picture of how thousands of people use selected roads in Cambridge have been installed on Mill Road in Cambridge and the surrounding streets.
+Smart sensors, that were deployed in 2019 on selected roads in Cambridge, are continuing to help provide a detailed picture of how thousands of people use Mill Road and the surrounding streets.

 - Trial new technology and data solutions, so a generic process can be rolled out for other schemes building bigger pictures of the city

 - Make city data available to the public via Cambridgeshire Insight and iCP

 - Gather a full year of data on traffic volumes

 - Understand how closures affect behaviour and whether this is sustained or just for the period

 - Carry out analysis to investigate patterns between traffic volumes and other data such as